whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Oui-Please-Subscription-Box-Volume-1.5-Review-Coupon.md

 <center><img src='/images/OuiPlease15RipausteClutch.jpg'></center>
 <center><img src='/images/OuiPlease15RipausteClutch2.jpg'></center>
 <DL>
-<DT>Ripauste Leather Clutch</DT>
+<DT>Ripauste Small Leather Pochette</DT>
-<DD>Stated Value $40 (current price $24)</DD>
+<DD>Stated Value $50 (current price $30)</DD>
 </DL>

-<p>I was ecstatic to see that I received an item from Ripauste, especially a clutch.
+<p>I was surprised to see that I received an item from Ripauste.
 I was also surprised at how small it was, like really small.
 Below is a picture of it with my hands so you can see the size comparison.
 And btw, my hands are really petite.<p>

 <center><img src='/images/OuiPlease15RipausteClutch4.jpg'></center>

 <br>

-<p>And here's a look inside the clutch:</p>
+<p>And here's a look inside:</p>
 <center><img src='/images/OuiPlease15RipausteClutch3.jpg'></center>

 <br>

-<p>I still love it though, no matter the petite size.
-It'll be great as a small cosmetic pouch.</p>
+<p>It's still a great item even with the petite size.
+I can use it as a small cosmetic pouch.</p>

 <br>

 <center><img src='/images/OuiPlease15SalomeCharlyTrieBracelet.jpg'></center>
 <DL>
-<DT></DT>
+<DT>Salome Charly Trie Bracelet</DT>
-<DD>Stated Value $40 (current price $25)</DD>
+<DD>Stated Value $50 (current price $52)</DD>
 </DL>

 <p>A bracelet with a black wooden centerpiece sounds pretty modern chic.
+It's handmade in cherry wood with golden brass.
 It fits my hands when I use the last clasp and I since I wear a lot of black, this will accessorize perfectly.</p>

 <p>Here's a closer look at the bracelet:</p>
 <center><img src='/images/OuiPlease15SalomeCharlyTrieBracelet2.jpg'></center>